||7:30 a.m. - 4:30 p.m., Monday through Friday

 Metropolitan Planning Organization Meeting Information

 The MPO Policy Board and Technical Advisory Committee generally meet once a year in the fall to review and approve the Work Program and Transportation Improvement Program.
 The MPO also meets periodically throughout the year to approve amendments to planning documents.
-Copies of agendas and/or minutes from both the MPO Policy Board and Technical Advisory Committee meetings are available at the Community Development Department.
+Copies of agendas and/or minutes from both the MPO Policy Board and Technical Advisory Committee meetings are available at the Planning Services Division.